 Mostly, though, shadows on clothing play down anatomy, while pushing figures closer to the picture plane.
 The typical color scheme—of monochrome background and bright attire—flattens things further, while similarly aiming for impact.
 Hendricks likes to bring the top of a head close to a painting's edge.
 He cuts off feet, leaving people floating rather than firmly on the ground, but also closer to the viewer, as if they stood outside the painting.
 At times he pursues those plain backgrounds to gold leaf, trading Renaissance solidity for Byzantine flatness.
 One could write him off as just a "face painter," and even then he often shields the details of a face with sunglasses.

 In every way, he takes his subjects at face value.
-He does not smear them or efface them like Andy Warhol or Richard Prince.
+He does not smear them or efface them like Andy Warhol, Richard Prince, or David Shrobe.
 He does not preach to them, mock them, or appropriate them.
 He does not even attempt to play mind games with painting or blackness.
 If his subjects hew to stereotypes, he celebrates them.
 If others at the Studio Museum have claimed a post-black identity, he is proudly pre-post-black.

 What, then, makes the show so colorful, so discordant, and yet so predictable?
 It says something that reviews have most frequently displayed two works from opposite ends of his career—before and after the monochrome.
 In the first, a woman's green shirt never quite gets along with her green patterned skirt, much less her pink-purple head scarf and matching bubblegum.
 Her angled legs upset the symmetry of a sofa.
 Her sprawl and her shadow put a huge dent in the seat cushions.
 Throw in a Native American rug and more green in the sickly tiling behind her head, and you have a real mess.